Your optical stabilizer

 Solution 1

-Vibration absorbers
+Vibration dampeners

 Going over 100 euros for a smartphone mount is starting to get expensive.
 That's the case with Quadlock or SP Connect, to name just a few.